 In short, instant cameras are a return to simpler times and simpler pleasures – and in this high-pressure world we all need a bit of that.
 Plus, instant cameras are cheap, which makes them ideal for gifting.

-The best instant cameras in 2018
+The best instant cameras right now

 1. Fujifilm instax mini 9